Mxrcal/mxrcal/README.md

 I'm also co-founder of Softwave, where I work on digital products, business systems and automation solutions for real-world use cases.

 My goal is to build software that is functional, maintainable and useful — from the first prototype to production.

-$ system.info

-Role:              Software Developer
-Focus:             Full-Stack · AI · Automation · Systems

-Frontend:          Next.js · React · TypeScript · Tailwind CSS
-Backend:           Node.js · Supabase · PostgreSQL · REST APIs
-Languages:         TypeScript · Java · Python · SQL

-AI & Automation:   OpenAI API · Claude API · LLMs · AI Agents · n8n
-Infrastructure:    Git · GitHub · Docker · Vercel
-Payments:          Stripe

-Currently building:
-→ SaaS platforms
-→ Internal business systems
-→ AI-powered workflows
-→ Automation tools
-→ Digital products

-$ projects
+> projects

 🛒 Keiken World